Saint Dominic Church (Columbus, Ohio): Demographic change; School merger and closure

 Black schoolchildren practicing drawing inside St. Dominic, 1970.

 In 1970, St. Dominic School was consolidated with the parochial schools of the then-separate neighboring parishes of Holy Rosary and St. John, and the Sisters of the Blesed Sacrament ceased teaching at the St. Dominic campus.
 The consolidated school was named Pope John XXIII School, and the St. Dominic school building housed grades 4–6.
 Due to declining enrollment and staffing cuts, Pope John XXIII School closed following the 1983 school year.
 This closure, along with white flight and a lack of success in Catholic outreach to the predominantly-black neighborhood, all lead to declining attendance at the church in the following years.

 During the pastorate of Fr.
 Thomas Petry, from 1987 to 1999, cultural adaptations such as African dress and Gospel music and jazz settings of the Mass were introduced, and the church hosted Vespers commemorating Martin Luther King Jr. as well as Juneteenth celebrations.
 Black Catholics from other areas of Columbus, including the suburbs, chose to travel to St. Dominic for Mass.
 Despite hopes of refurbishing the closed parish school building for alternate use in the late 1980s, the building was torn down in 1990.
 Aaron Diehl, an award-winning American jazz artist, grew up playing the organ at St. Dominic in the early to mid-1990s, beginning at the age of 7.
 A 2018 natural gas explosion across the street from the campus caused $200,000 of damage to the church and rectory, prompting the demolition of the rectory the following year.
 In 2024, the neighboring, also predominantly-black parish of Holy Rosary-St. John was merged into St. Dominic by Earl K. Fernandes, with St. Dominic serving as the sole worship site of the combined parish.
-Holy Rosary and St. John had been merged in 1979, and Holy Rosary Church sold.
+Holy Rosary and St. John had been merged in 1979, and Holy Rosary Church sold to a Baptist congregation in 1983.
 As of July 8, 2025, Fr.
 Jude Esua Fongouck is the administrator of the parish.